amphoradata/python-sdk/src/sdk/docs/AmphoraeApi.md

 id = 'id_example' # str | Amphora Id.
 order_by = 'order_by_example' # str | Gets or sets the the orderBy parameter.
 Options are Alphabetical or LastModified. (optional) prefix = 'prefix_example' # str | Gets or sets a prefix filter for all file names.
-Is case sensitive. (optional) take = 56 # int | Gets or sets how many files to return.
-Defaults to 64. (optional) skip = 56 # int | Gets or sets how many files to skip before returning.
+Is case sensitive. (optional) take = 56 # int | Gets or sets how many items to return.
+Defaults to 64. (optional) skip = 56 # int | Gets or sets how many items to skip before returning.
 Defaults to 0. (optional)

 try:
     # Lists an Amphora's files.